shaw-kunal/notes/react-notes.md

 ans :

 CLASS COMPONENT : require the use Es6 class - state is handle using "this.state" and updated using tht this.setState();

+React class component got through 3 main phase:
+1. mounting - component is being created and inserted into the DOM.
+2. Updating - Component is being re-rendered due to changes(in  props or state)
+3. Unmounting  - component is removed from the DOM.

+✅ 1.
+Mounting Phase
+ - constructor(props)  - called when the component is created.
+ -  static getDerivedStateFromProps(props,state):Runs before every render (initial + update).
+ - render() - only required method and return jsx.
+ - componentDidMount() - called once, after component is mounted to DOM. ideal for API calls,

+🔄 2.
+Updating Phase
+🔹 static getDerivedStateFromProps - called on every render.
+ - ShouldComponentUpdate(nextProps, nextState)
+    decice if a re-render is needed.
+ - render again if update happens.
+ - componetdidUpdate: runs after updates are flushed to DOM.

+❌ 3.
+Unmounting Phase

+  componentWillMount() :called before removal from DOM(). ideal for clean up

 life cycle methods are:
 render(),
 componentDidMount(),
 componentDidUpdate(),
 componentWillUnmount();

 <!--